-There is a story in Greek mythology that says that long ago, an Italian sailor on his way to Italy heard someone screaming from the shores of Greece: ?the great god Pan is dead?.
+There is a story in Greek mythology that says that long ago, an Italian sailor on his way to home heard someone screaming from the shores of Greece: “the great god Pan is dead”.
 It was later on interpreted as meaning that the last of the Greek gods has passed away and it was the end of the Greek dominance on world knowledge.

 When I read Ellen Boughn’s blog post this morning, it reminded me of that story.
-Not that Ellen has suffered any health issues ( thank God).
+Not that Ellen has suffered any health issues ( thankfully).
 Rather it’s the interpretation of her entry that has similarities.

 Ellen wrote “This blog is done.
 Almost anything anyone would want to know about taking and selling stock photos from my knowledge base has been covered and more.” only to continue with ” I’m writing another book. but not about photography”.